 Note:

-3. How to find the list of active zones and the associated network interfaces?
+3. How to find a list of active zones and associated network interfaces?

 Output: